esimov/triangle-app/README.md

 This will generate the binary files depending on the platform under the command is executed.

 #### Runing
-After the installation was done, open the terminal window and start the image server by selecting the folder where the Go project was installed and run:
+Open terminal window and start the image server by selecting the folder where the Go project was installed and run:

 ```bash
 $ go run server.go triangle.go